elixir-lang/elixir-lang.github.com/getting-started/mix-otp/ets.markdown

 {% include toc.html %}

 Every time we need to look up a bucket, we need to send a message to the registry.
-In some applications, this means the registry may become a bottleneck!
+In case our registry is being accessed concurrently by multiple processes, the registry may become a bottleneck!

-In this chapter we will learn about ETS (Erlang Term Storage), and how to use it as a cache mechanism.
-Later we will expand its usage to persist data from the supervisor to its children, allowing data to persist even on crashes.
+In this chapter we will learn about ETS (Erlang Term Storage) and how to use it as a cache mechanism.

 > Warning!
 Don't use ETS as a cache prematurely!
 Log and analyze your application performance and identify which parts are bottlenecks, so you know *whether* you should cache, and *what* you should cache.
 This chapter is merely an example of how ETS can be used, once you've determined the need.